Broom Street Theater: Post-Gersmann

 The passing of Joel Gersmann required a substantial change to the organization of the theater, as he had been solely responsible for its management for 35 years.
 Callen Harty was appointed Artistic Director in July 2005, while the board of directors took a more active role in running the organization.
 By early 2006, the theater's articles of incorporation and bylaws were rewritten to make it a member-run organization with direct election of board members.
 Later that year, the roles of Technical Director and Development Director were established, completing this transitional phase.

 In October 2010, Callen Harty resigned as Artistic Director, succeeded by Heather Renken.
 Under Renken, the theater switched its format to a ten-show season with four-week runs.
 Doug Reed became the Artistic Director in 2017.

 Critical response

 Especially early on, Broom Street style and Gersmann style were seen as one and the same.
 This style was frequently criticized for the shows being too long, being unpolished in the writing, the actors screaming their lines and playing multiple roles, and repeating themes ad nauseam.
 Criticism has sometimes manifested itself in the concept of a "typical Broom Street" show, often used in a negative light by reviewers.
-Despite this, not only did the theater also receive positive reviews from alternative and mainstream press, but it was invited to tour numerous times in its early years.
+Despite this, the theater has received positive reviews from alternative and mainstream press and was invited to tour numerous times in its early years.